PascalKieslich/mousetrap-os/plugins/mousetrap_form/mousetrap_form.md

 This will set up a grid with the specified number of columns and rows, on which the form content can be placed.

 In our experience, users often find it helpful if the grid is made up of square cells.
 To achieve this, the ratio of the number of columns and number of rows should match the aspect ratio of the experiment’s resolution (width/height).
-To make this even easier, the plug-in initially selects the number of columns and rows based on the display resolution specified in the experiment, so that square cells result by default.
+To make this even easier, the item initially selects the number of columns and rows based on the display resolution specified in the experiment, so that square cells result by default.

-Unlike the general `form_base` plug-in, the `mousetrap_form` plug-in removes all margins and spacing between cells (i.e., the first grid cell starts directly in the top left corner of the screen, and grid cells are not separated by a margin).
+Unlike the general `form_base`, the `mousetrap_form` removes all margins and spacing between cells (i.e., the first grid cell starts directly in the top left corner of the screen, and grid cells are not separated by a margin).

-As other `forms`, the `mousetrap_form` plug-in supports theming (i.e., different themes for the general layout of the form).
+As other `forms`, `mousetrap_form` supports theming (i.e., different themes for the general layout of the form).
 You can choose between different `Themes` using the corresponding option.